 - Lift in the building: flats with a lift command 5-10% more than identical walk-up flats

-- Garage or parking space: adds €50-80/month if included, highly valued in central La Linea
+- Garage or parking space: adds significant value in central La Linea, particularly useful if you drive to Gibraltar daily

 - Recently renovated kitchen or bathroom: can push a flat from the bottom to the top of its price range